 Prevent risk to the environment or human health

 Site assessment in line with Code of Practice (site assessors)

-Compliance with standards and labelling rules (suppliers)
+Compliance with standards and labeling rules (suppliers)

-Installation in line with the Code, building regulations and standards (architects, engineers, builders, etc.).
+Installation in line with the Code, building regulations, and standards (architects, engineers, builders, etc.).

 |City and County Councils||

 Identifying potentially polluting septic tanks (Local Authority Waters Programme Office)